franco05hk/Business-Analyst-Project/README.md

 ## Project Structure 🏗️

-### Case Interviews 📊
+### Case Study 📊

-1. **BORROWER PORTAL:** Detailed design of a lending client's portal, addressing interactions, user journey, and UI for different loan types.
+1. **BORROWER PORTAL:** Detailed ideation of a lending client's portal, addressing interactions, key characteristics.

-2. **WORKFLOW:** Approach to optimizing a critical workflow to reduce delays in approval and funding.
+2. **WORKFLOW:** Design a User Interface for the happy workflow.

 3. **DATA ANALYSIS:** Identification and communication of mistakes in a client's data import template.